 top of page

 Leaps and Sounds Pediatric Rehabilitation is a non-profit pediatric outpatient rehabilitation clinic which serves children 0-21.
-We are located in the heart of Geauga county on The Chardon Square.
+We are located in the heart of Geauga county on The Historic Chardon Square.
 Our organization was founded and continues to be operated by a speech-language pathologist which means the focus is on the therapists and the children we serve; not big-business.
 As a small organization, we can maximize our positive effects on the community and build an excellent program for our employees.
-With no red tape to fight, we can focus on what matters.
+With no red tape to fight, we focus on what matters.
 Currently we offer comprehensive speech-language services, occupational therapy services and feeding therapy.
-At this time, we are looking to expand our OT program by adding a part-time (20-30 hours) Occupational Therapist.
+At this time, we are looking to hire a full time SLP to cover a maternity leave beginning in late June/early July, but this position will remain after that SLP returns as we have a large waitlist!
+Certified CCCs as well as CFYs welcome to apply.
+Mentorship provided from our amazing team!

 Schedule: